barnabycollins/p5coursework/README.md

-# Perlin Noise
+# Perlin Trails
 Based on [this sketch](https://www.openprocessing.org/sketch/566877) by [Tony R](https://www.openprocessing.org/user/77286), licensed under [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0).
-Full GitHub repo [here](https://github.com/barnstorm3r/p5coursework).
+Full GitHub repo with development history [here](https://github.com/barnstorm3r/p5coursework).

 Perlin Noise is a concept invented by Ken Perlin in 1983.
 It is a method of generating random textures that appear natural, with adjacent inputs giving similar outputs.
 It is used in many places, from the Minecraft terrain generator to digital art installations.